brand icon Nov202025

 Outerwear

 Your winter wardrobe starts with outerwear that’s both functional and chic.
-Opt for puffer coats, wool coats, long coats, and classic blazers to suit any occasion.
-An oversized puffer in a neutral shade is perfect for casual looks, while a tailored wool coat adds elegance to workwear or date-night ensembles.
+Opt for puffer coats, wool coats, long coats, and classic blazers when you’re building out your coat closet.
+Next, getting an oversized puffer in a neutral shade will work well for casual looks.
 I have a full blog post with the best winter coats here, and if you’re a puffer coat girl, you’ll love this puffer coat roundup.

 If you were to only order one coat for the winter, I recommend this down coat from Lands’ End.
-It’s affordable (on sale!), the quality is 10/10, and the black color works for most outfits.
+It’s affordable (and often on sale!), the quality is 10/10, and the black color works for most outfits.

 Shoes

-Complete your outfits with weather-appropriate footwear.
-Black boots, knee-high boots, ankle boots, loafers, and sneakers are must-haves for winter.
-Knee-high boots pair beautifully with skirts and tights, while loafers paired with socks offer a polished but comfortable option for workdays.
+Your shoes during the winter need to be weather-appropriate but they can be stylish, too.
+Black boots, knee-high boots, ankle boots, loafers, and sneakers are must-haves.
+Knee-high boots pair beautifully with skirts and tights, while loafers paired with socks are cute and functional for the office.
 My favorite winter boots this year have been the Downtown boots from Margaux.
 They’re a splurge, but if I were breaking it down by price per wear, they’re worth every penny.
-Chelsea boots are also a great winter shoe option – here’s how to style them!
+Chelsea boots are also a great winter shoe option (styling tips here)!

 Knits